isaacdchan/UWB-CS342/Assignment3/README.md

 Perform all check except the following:

--fuchsia-* do not need specific checks for "fuchsia" a modular, capability-based operating system
+- fuchsia-* do not need specific checks for "fuchsia" a modular, capability-based operating system
 - cppcoreguidelines-pro-bounds-array-to-pointer-decay: do not give warnings on assert
 - google-build-using-namespace: for simplicity allow `using namespace std;`
 - google-readability-braces-around-statements: allow compact code without `{`